Neil McDonald (footballer): Coaching career

 On 19 May 2021, McDonald was appointed assistant coach to Matt Taylor at Walsall.
 Following the sacking of Taylor on 9 February 2022, McDonald was put in temporary charge of the club.
 His first game in temporary charge saw his side end a seven-match losing streak against second placed Tranmere Rovers.
 On 15 February, following the appointment of Michael Flynn, McDonald departed the club.

 On 21 March 2022, McDonald was appointed assistant manager, again to Phil Brown, at Barrow until the end of the 2021–22 season.
 McDonald had worked at the club the previous season, supporting Rob Kelly as Barrow avoided relegation, hoping to achieve a similar feat in the nine remaining matches of the campaign.

+On 8 June 2023, McDonald has been appointed as assistant coach at Bengaluru FC.

+On 16 January 2024, McDonald was appointed as assistant manager to Phil Brown at Kidderminster Harriers.
+The duo signed a new two-year deal following relegation at the end of the season.

+On 1 August 2025, McDonald was announced as assistant first-team manager at Hartlepool United, as part of Simon Grayson's new backroom team ahead of the 2025–26 season.
+He left the club on 6 October.